Anissa Urtez: Professional career

 On July 9, 2017, Urtez signed with the Scrap Yard Dawgs.
 During her first season in 2017, she batted .231, while posting a .333 on-base percentage, a .308 slugging percentage, and .941 fielding percentage.
 She helped the Scrap Yard Dawgs win their first Cowles Cup in franchise history.
 During the 2019 season, she played for the Cleveland Comets where she hit .301 in 73 at-bats.

 On January 29, 2025, Urtez was drafted in the fifth round, 18th overall, by the Blaze in the inaugural Athletes Unlimited Softball League draft.

 Coaching career

 Urtez served as assistant coach for Utah Valley softball team during the 2018–19 season.

 International career

 Urtez represented Team Mexico at the 2017 World Cup of Softball, where she led the team in singles and runs scored.
 She represented Team Mexico at the 2018 International Cup, where she hit .313, and led the team in hits.
 She also posted a .500 slugging percentage, .899 OPS and did not commit an error among 25 chances.
 She represented Team Mexico at the 2020 Summer Olympics, where she hit the first home run in Mexican Olympic softball history in their second game against Japan.

 Personal life

-Urtez is openly lesbian and is engaged to American softball player Amanda Chidester.
+Urtez is openly lesbian and is married to American softball player Amanda Chidester on June 28, 2024.